michaelwhyte/videoFill/README.md

 }
 ```

-## Not in a Magical Unicorn World Where all Browsers Support All the HTML/CSS Features
+## But I need to Support the Edge Browser

-If you are like most web developers, you probably have to support the Edge browser.
+If you are like most web developers, you probably have to support the Microsoft Edge browser.
 The Edge browser does support the `object-fit` property, but only for image elements.
 It does not support `object-fit` for HTML video elements.

 To get around this limitation we can use JavaScript.
 In this case using JavaScript as a plugin for the jQuery library.